saikojosh/Trawler-Std/README.md

 * `--stdout` - Display your application's stdout in the console.
 * `--stderr` - Display your application's stderr in the console.
 * `--stdall` - Display both the stdout and stderr in the console.
+* `--debug-watch-events` - Output extra information on the filesystem events when watching for source file changes.

 ## Comparison of Trawler, Forever and Nodemon